 - Richard Traubner, Operetta: A Theatrical History (Garden City, NY: Doubleday & Co., 1983), p.
 243.

 The first Broadway production of The Merry Widow at The New Amsterdam Theatre (1907 - 416 performances) delighted Americans with its romance and refined sensuality.
 When the dashing Donald Brian whirled Ethel Jackson around the stage in what became known as "The Merry Widow Waltz" ("I Love You So"), they ignited a cultural firestorm.
 Several companies toured the USA, a full length parody version ran profitably in New York, and the waltz itself was heard everywhere.

 All sorts of unauthorized products tried to cash in on the show, releasing "Merry Widow" hats, cigars and corsets.

-Lehar's success set off a new international craze for romantic Viennese operettas, including Leo Fall's The Dollar Princess (1909 - 288) and Oskar Strauss' The Chocolate Soldier (1909 - 296).
+Lehar's success set off a new international craze for romantic Viennese operettas, including Leo Fall's The Dollar Princess (1909 - 288 performances) and Oskar Strauss' The Chocolate Soldier (1909 - 296 performances).
 These works did well on both sides of the Atlantic right up to the onset of World War I, but no other work quite equaled the lasting popularity of The Merry Widow, which continued to have long-running revivals through the 1940s.